paavanc/flask-postgres-replica/README.md

 We used load balancers instead of an ingresses controller because we don't have a domain registered for this app and can't use a domain header to parse traffic.

+Finally, no memory or cpu limits are specified for the flask app, because our cluster uses small VMs and we wanted the pod to be scheduled.
 ## DoIt Binary for Translating passwords stored in Google Secrets Manager

 A binary used to translate google secrets in memory at run time.